 Ironically for such a high-stakes situation, DeLappe’s script is funniest and sharpest in simple interactions and quickfire jokes.
 Bodies Bodies Bodies loses some of its steam when it loads much of its satire into lengthy, pivotal sequences that stop the movie cold for minutes on end, as it draws out its characters’ most unsavory tendencies to have them argue at length.
 There’s a lot of good stuff going on here, but the problems arise when the film strings itself along for too long, trying to drive a point home or to elongate a scene beyond what it’s already established about what it wants to say.
 It’s actually small, throwaway pieces within those scenes that push the deepest to the movie’s center – such as a brief line in which a party guest proclaims themselves working class because their parents are professors at a public university – and accomplish nearly as much as the climactic action and expansive exposition that’s spilled around them.

-The story is convoluted, though this turns out to be for good reason once the final twist is revealed, but the film delivers its underlying commentary in jumbled ways that don’t track at all.
+The story is convoluted.
+Though this turns out to be for good reason once the final twist is revealed, the film delivers its underlying commentary in jumbled ways that don’t track at all.
 And again, it’s representative of Bodies Bodies Bodies’ erratic and mixed achievements in how that all shakes out.
 Reijns winds the movie up with a final twist that perfectly sums up the mockery her film has lobbed at its myopic characters and their extreme behavior, but for all the red herrings that the movie throws at us on the way there, it’s a long way to go for the payoff, even if it is intentional.
 Again, there’s this feeling of the story’s core getting lost in an occasionally scattershot journey.
 Everything is perfectly clarified by the last scene in no more than a few words.
 It’s economical but brutally incisive about everything it’s been trying to say, but that same deliberation and expedience is missing from a lot of what came before.
 There are certainly moments when Bodies Bodies Bodies rips with a fiery energy, and it’s often fun to watch from minute to minute, but it’s got to keep moving.